LudvikGalois/TerraFlops/README.md

 5. **Composite Score** = (Hardware Score × 0.7) + (Carbon Score × 0.3)

 **Why composite?**
 Prevents misleading scores where high-power models get perfect ratings just for maxing out hardware.
 A 1000W model running at 100% load isn't automatically better than a 200W model at 100% load.
-The carbon efficiency component rewards models that accomplish the same work with less total environmental impact.
+The carbon efficiency component rewards models that do the same work with less total environmental impact.

 **Real example:**

-Random Forest: 34.6W avg, 4.23s, 0.000019 kg CO2 → **7.5/10**
+Random Forest: 4.10s, 0.000019 kg CO2 → **7.1/10**
-- Hardware efficiency: 9.2/10 (high utilization, PUE 1.10)
+- Hardware efficiency: 8.6/10 (cloud mode, AWS PUE 1.135)
-- Carbon efficiency: 3.5/10 (0.000019 kg per accuracy point)
+- Carbon efficiency: 3.5/10 (0.00001878 kg per accuracy point)
-- Used more total power but efficiently utilized hardware
+- Perfect accuracy but high carbon cost

-SVM: 5.4W avg, 0.05s, 0.000001 kg CO2 → **7.0/10**
+SVM: 0.05s, 0.000001 kg CO2 → **7.8/10**
-- Hardware efficiency: 7.5/10 (lower utilization, PUE 1.20)
+- Hardware efficiency: 8.6/10 (cloud mode, AWS PUE 1.135)
-- Carbon efficiency: 5.9/10 (0.000001 kg per accuracy point)
+- Carbon efficiency: 5.9/10 (0.00000107 kg per accuracy point)
-- Used less total power with better carbon cost per performance
+- Slightly lower accuracy but 18x better carbon efficiency

-Random Forest edges ahead due to better hardware utilization, but the gap is smaller than pure PUE scoring would suggest.
-The composite score recognizes that while Random Forest used the machine well, it still emitted 18x more carbon per accuracy point.
-Users can see both perspectives and make informed choices based on their priorities.
+SVM wins on composite score despite 2.2% lower accuracy.
+Both have identical hardware efficiency in cloud mode (fixed PUE), but SVM's dramatically lower carbon cost per accuracy point gives it the edge.
+The composite score shows that Random Forest's perfect accuracy came at much higher environmental cost - you can decide if that trade-off's worth it for your use case.

 ## Choosing your environment

-**Training on your own hardware:**
+**Training on your own device or bare-metal server:**
 ```python
 evaluator = TerraFlops(mode="local_auto")
 ```
-Monitors actual hardware utilization to calculate dynamic PUE.
+Monitors actual hardware utilisation to calculate dynamic PUE based on load.
+Use for non-virtualised environments where you've got direct sensor access - laptops, workstations, physical servers.
+Gives the most accurate tracking by measuring real hardware load and adjusting PUE accordingly.

-**Training on cloud (AWS, GCP, Azure):**
+**Training on cloud or HPC clusters:**
 ```python
 evaluator = TerraFlops(mode="cloud", provider="AWS")  # or "GCP", "AZURE", "GENERIC"
 ```
-Uses industry-reported PUE values for major cloud providers.
+Uses industry-reported PUE values for standardised tracking.
+Use when:

-**Testing/debugging:**
+- Training on cloud VMs (AWS, GCP, Azure) where hardware sensors aren't accessible
+- Running on HPC/datacentre infrastructure - use `provider="GENERIC"` for general datacentre average PUE (1.5)
+- You want consistent cross-provider comparisons using published datacentre efficiency metrics

+**Testing/debugging without hardware monitoring:**
 ```python
 evaluator = TerraFlops(mode="default")
 ```
-Skips monitoring, returns PUE 1.0.
+Returns fixed PUE of 1.0 (perfect efficiency).
+Useful for development, testing, or when you only care about raw CodeCarbon emissions without PUE adjustment.

+**Limitations:**
+- `mode="default"` assumes zero overhead (PUE 1.0), which is unrealistic for actual datacentres.
+Only use for testing or when you want to ignore infrastructure efficiency entirely.
+- Hardware efficiency score will be fixed at 10/10 in default mode since PUE's always optimal.
+- Carbon efficiency score still varies based on actual emissions, so you get some sustainability signal even in default mode.
+- For accurate sustainability tracking, use `local_auto` (physical devices) or `cloud` (virtualised/datacentre environments) to get realistic PUE values.

 ## Platform support